Types Of Chisels and Their Uses

 Uses:

-- Removing old mortar from between bricks or stone courses.
+- Removing mortar from joints

 Benefits:

-- Minimizes damage to the surrounding brickwork or stone.
+- Prevents damage to surrounding structure

 6. Skew Chisel